freedomofpress/securedrop/docs/v3_services.rst

  - Verify that the new 56-character addresses are in use by visiting the *Source* and *Journalist Interfaces* via the SecureDrop desktop shortcuts.

- - Securely wipe the files on the *Transfer Device*.
+ - Securely wipe the files on the *Transfer Device*, by right-clicking them in the file manager and selecting **Wipe**.

 Admin Workstation:
 ~~~~~~~~~~~~~~~~~~

  - In the *Admin Workstation* used to enable v3 onion services, copy the
-   following files to a *Transfer Device*:
+   following files to an encrypted *Transfer Device*:

    .. code-block:: none